rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 ---

-# 0. Cross-checking the desktop
+# 0. Cross-checking the desktop environment

 ## 0.1.
 Operating system used